Spirit communication - tarot - court cards in the minor arcana

 Queens are receptive, compassionate and intuitive.
 They work behind the scenes.
 I think this is like the subconscious mind.
 Like kings, they are equal masters of their suit.
 However, they differ from kings in terms of how they operate.

 They want to connect with you, share wisdom and provide mentorship.
 They are fiercely protective, nurturing and defensive of what they love.
-When you respond to them in your real life, they need you as a counter party to be loyal, discrete and authentic.
+When you respond to them in your real life, they need you as a counterparty to be loyal, discrete and authentic.

 • Queen of cups is a wise protector of kindness.